alex25/starship-registry/README.md

 # Starship Registry

-A Spring Boot demonstration project for managing starship registrations and information.
+A Spring Boot demostration project for managing movies starship registrations and information.

 ## Requirements